jenkinsci/artifact-manager-s3-plugin/README.md

 In order to delete artifacts on the S3 Bucket, you would have to add the property `-Dio.jenkins.plugins.artifact_manager_jclouds.s3.S3BlobStoreConfig.deleteArtifacts=true` to your Jenkins JVM properties , if it is not set the artifacts will not be deleted from S3 Bucket when the corresponding build is deleted.
+You would also need to grant the `s3:DeleteObject` permission.

+This mode is not recommended:
+a compromised controller could delete data, and builds deleted from `$JENKINS_HOME` (or not restored from backups) will leave orphaned blobs.
+You should instead configure your blob store to automatically delete artifacts older than a certain age, and/or move them to cheaper long-term storage.

 ## Delete Stash

 In order to delete stashes on the S3 Bucket, you would have to add the property `-Dio.jenkins.plugins.artifact_manager_jclouds.s3.S3BlobStoreConfig.deleteStashes=true`  to your Jenkins JVM properties , if it is not set the stash will not be deleted from S3 when the corresponding build is deleted.

+This mode is not recommended for the same reason as the delete artifacts option.
+Note that stashes and artifacts use distinct top-level directories, so you can configure distinct retention policies for them (for example keeping stashes only for a day but keeping artifacts for a month).

 # AWS Credentials